-110 Human Rights Watch, "China: Xinjiang Children Separated from Families", 15 September 2019.
+&lt;sup>154 Human Rights Watch, "China: Xinjiang Children Separated from Families", 15 September 2019.

-Bitter Winter reveals the story of one 80-year-old Uyghur woman explaining the major stress she feels as a result of becoming the sole guardian of her four young grandchildren after her husband - the breadwinner - was transported to a detention center.
-Another 25-year-old Uyghur woman is resigned to take care of her younger siblings and her mother after all of her relatives were sent to prison camps in 2017.
+a detention center.
+Another 25-year-old Uyghur woman resigned to take care of her younger siblings and her mother after all of her relatives were sent to prison camps in 2017.
 Two children aged 5 and 6 years old have been passed from family member to family member as their guardians continue to be detained.
 One Uyghur man recalls seeing his daughter for the first time since his detention six months prior, and how he was so shocked to hear her state with clarity "father, your eyes are so big."
-At the time he was arrested, the only words his daughter could say were 'mommy' and 'daddy.'115
+At the time he was arrested, the only words his daughter could say were 'mommy' and 'daddy.'

-Bole, a city in Xinjiang Province, is one of the major destinations for Uyghur orphan children between the ages of seven and seventeen who have week by week lost more family members as they are shipped off to detention centers as punishment for their ethnic and religious identity.
+Bole, a city in Xinjiang province, is one of the major destinations for Uyghur orphan children between the ages of seven and seventeen who have week by week lost more family members as they are shipped off to detention centers as punishment for their ethnic and religious identity.
 One source reported of these orphanages: